hamidkodez/cms/README.md

-php artisan cms:models            #To Publish Models php artisan cms:routes            #To Publish Routes php artisan cms:views             #To Publish Views php artisan migrate:fresh --seed  #To Migrate and seeds the data in your database
+php artisan cms:models            #To Publish Models php artisan cms:routes            #To Publish Routes php artisan cms:views             #To Publish Views php artisan storage:link          #To Create the symbolic links configured for the application php artisan migrate:fresh --seed  #To Migrate and seeds the data in your database

 ```